 EFA has published the approach to undertaking funding audits for 16 to 19 study programmes funded in the 2014 to 2015 academic year.

 The audit approach applies directly to CCPs, and the principles of the approach are also relevant to other types of providers.

 What local authorities need to know

 Local authorities need to gain financial assurance over the 16-19 funding provided to the institutions in their areas.
 The assurance framework includes the items set out below.
-Local authorities may also find part 1 of JACOP useful.
+Local authorities may also find Section 2 of JACOP useful.